cfjedimaster/raymondcamden2018/_posts/2015/10/20/2015-10-20-building-my-own-iphone-availability-web-app.md

 <!--more-->

-Luckily, Apple has a cool <a href="https://reserve.cdn-apple.com/US/en_US/reserve/iPhone/availability?returnURL=http%3A%2F%2Fwww.apple.com%2Fshop%2Fbuy-iphone%2Fiphone6s&channel=1&iPP=Y">form</a> you can use to see if your desired phone is available.
+Luckily, Apple has a cool <a href="https://reserve.cdn-apple.com/US/en_US/reserve/iPhone/availability?returnURL=http{% raw %}%3A%{% endraw %}2F{% raw %}%2Fwww.apple.com%{% endraw %}2Fshop{% raw %}%2Fbuy-iphone%{% endraw %}2Fiphone6s&channel=1&iPP=Y">form</a> you can use to see if your desired phone is available.
 You select your state, your store, your model, and then your carrier:

 <img src="https://static.raymondcamden.com/images/wp-content/uploads/2015/10/shot16.png" alt="shot1" width="750" height="708" class="aligncenter size-full wp-image-6961 imgborder" />